-- Project Risk: Project hazards such as poor management of resources, miscalculation of time, lack of proper policies, or misunderstanding of project deliverables.
+- Project Risk: Project hazards such as poor management of resources, miscalculation of time, lack of proper policies or misunderstanding of project deliverables.

-- Environmental Risk: Floods, earthquakes, and other natural phenomena that damage construction sites and make work inaccessible.
+- Environmental Risk: Floods, earthquakes and other natural phenomena that damage construction sites and make work inaccessible.

 2. Prioritize Risks in Order of Importance

-After identifying your risks, it is important to prioritize them based on two factors: (1) the potential impact on your business and (2) the chance of that risk materializing.
-When possible, use numbers such as dollar amounts and percentages for risk analysis.
+After identifying your risks, it is important to prioritize them based on two factors: First, the potential impact on your business, and second, the chance of that risk materializing.
+Use numbers such as dollar amounts and percentages for risk analysis when possible.